datadoc24/admin-volcano-article/README.md

-# Admin Magazine article about Volcano scheduling on Kubernetes
+# Volcano gang-scheduling on Kubernetes - accompaniment to article in Admin Magazine
-This repo and Readme contain all the instructions needed to replicate the setup described in the article.
-Obviously, you can run Volcano on pretty much any cluster you want, but for experimentation purposes the advantages of this approach are that you can create the cluster and install the charts in just a few minutes, destroy them at the end of each working session, and re-run the script to start over again, thereby minimizing your cloud costs.
+This repo and Readme contain everything needed to replicate the setup described in the article, starting with creating a Kubernetes cluster on Digial Ocean using OpenTofu.
+If you already have a Kuberne

-## Install local tools
+## 1. Install local tools
 On your local Linux workstation: Install [OpenTofu](https://opentofu.org/docs/intro/install/deb/) (the open-source fork of Terraform), [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) (the command-line tool for interacting with a Kubernetes cluster via its API server) and [Helm](https://helm.sh/docs/intro/install/) (a tool for easily installing applications by means of 'charts').

 ```